Before You Hire a PR Agency or Consultant: Questions Nonprofits Should Ask

 - What process will we use to agree on a strategic plan with implementation steps for this project/campaign?

-Items That May be Helpful to Provide to a Public Relations Agency So They Can Understand Your Organization
+Items That May be Helpful to Provide to a Public Relations Agency So They Can Understand Your Organization or Association

 - Your organization’s strategic plan.